CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

     * (number of maintainers is 0)
 1. DONE – The project is considered "Done", and while it is maintained, no further development is needed or expected
     * (number of maintainers is 1 or higher)
+    * (number of maintainers does not need to change)
-1. DEPRECATED – The project owner recommends that this project is not to be used
+1. DEPRECATED – The project maintainer recommends that this project is not to be used
     * (number of maintainers is 0)
+    * (number of maintainers does not need to change)
 1. UNMAINTAINED – This project is not actively maintained
     * Response time expectations should be none
     * (number of maintainers is 1 or higher)
+    * (number of maintainers does not need to change)
 1. CASUAL – This project is only maintained on a casual basis
     * Response time expectations should be low
     * (number of maintainers is 1 or higher)
+    * (number of maintainers does not need to change)
 1. NEEDFUNDING – This project needs funding
     * Workload is unsustainable with only a volunteer-level commitment
     * (number of maintainers is 1 or higher)
+    * (number of maintainers does not need to change)
 1. NEEDSUPPORT – This project needs non-funding support
     * Project growth and sustainability is hindered by lack of non-code contributions
+    * Examples: Branding development; Code security audit; Event organizing; Documentation writing
     * (number of maintainers is 1 or higher)
+    * (number of maintainers does not need to change)

 ## Other project states, claims and metadata